ironsheep/P2-mult-servo-exerciser/RotaryEnc.md

 This device is connected by 3 signal wires, Vcc and ground.

-The driver run a task in a single Cog to continuously monitor the rotation and button presses.
-The driver provides the following readings:
+The driver runs a task in a single Cog which continuously monitors the rotation and button presses.
+The driver provides the following readings from the attached hardware:

 - Rotational distance
 - Rotational velocity